Task Prompt Vectors: Effective Initialization through Multi-Task Soft-Prompt Transfer: Introduction

 \section{Introduction}

 Standard fine-tuning methods change the weights of a pre-trained language model (PLM) to increase its performance on a downstream task.
-As there is a trend of improving the overall results by increasing the number of parameters, the models require a vast amount of computational resources for training (e.g., GPT-3 \citep{brown2020language} having 175 billion parameters).
-Besides their parameter hunger, large language models also require significant amounts of training data, which especially benefits well-resourced languages.
+There is a strong trend of improving model performance by increasing the number of parameters, which leads to a steep increase in computational resources required for training (e.g., GPT-3 \cite{brown2020language} having 175 billion parameters).
+Besides this, large language models also require significant amounts of training data, which especially benefits high-resource languages \cite{costa2022no}.

-To address the problem of the increasing number of parameters, \textit{Parameter-Efficient Fine-Tuning (PEFT)} methods \citep{lester-etal-2021-power, houlsby2019parameter, hu2022lora} were introduced, capable of solving multiple problems even with small amounts of labeled data while training only a fraction of the model parameters (e.g., for RoBERTa base \citep{liu2019roberta}, prompt tuning \cite{lester-etal-2021-power} is training only 0.5\% parameters, and LoRA \citep{hu2022lora} is training only 0.7\% of parameters \citep{xu2023parameter}).
-The key concept that makes such methods effective is their \textit{task modularity} -- single modules can be trained for diverse tasks or languages and then just be swapped out inside of the same model.
+To address the problem of the increasing number of parameters, \textit{Parameter-Efficient Fine-Tuning (PEFT)} methods \cite{lester-etal-2021-power,houlsby2019parameter,hu2022lora} were introduced, capable of solving multiple problems even with small amounts of labeled data while training only a fraction of the model parameters (e.g., for RoBERTa base \cite{liu2019roberta}, prompt tuning \cite{lester-etal-2021-power} is training only 0.5\% parameters, and LoRA \cite{hu2022lora} is training only 0.7\% of parameters \cite{xu2023parameter}).
+The key concept that makes many PEFT methods effective is their \textit{task modularity} -- single modules can be trained for diverse tasks and then just be swapped out inside of the same model.

-Some of the recent PEFT \citep{xu2023parameter, lester-etal-2021-power, asai-etal-2022-attempt} methods focus on fine-tuning \textit{soft-prompts}.
-Soft-prompts are trainable (parametrized) weights that are prepended to the input embeddings while training the model. \textit{Prompt tuning} is one such modular and efficient solution for soft-prompt-based tuning of large language models (LLMs), with an advantage in task modularity, making it suitable for multi-task problems.
-Prompt tuning scales linearly only with the internal size of model embeddings not with the total number of parameters, compared to other PEFT methods (the number of parameters is consistent across different model sizes), making it exceptionally efficient, while matching the performance of fully fine-tuned models.
+Some of the recent PEFT methods \cite{xu2023parameter,lester-etal-2021-power,asai-etal-2022-attempt} are based on fine-tuning \textit{soft prompts}.
+Soft prompts are trainable (parametrized) weights that are prepended to the input embeddings while training the model. \textit{Prompt tuning} is one of the most widely used variants of soft prompt-based tuning of large language models (LLMs).